-Although the migration program does not bring the Supervisor user into the new version of Sage 100 Contractor, you can copy default settings, such as grid views and reporting defaults, saved for the Supervisor in version 19.8 to individual users in Sage 100 Contractor 2021.
+Although the migration program does not bring the Supervisor user into the new version of Sage 100 Contractor, you can copy default settings, such as grid views and reporting defaults, from the Supervisor to an individual user in version 19.8.
+After you migrate your data, you can select this user as the Company Administrator in version 26.1.